githubtraining/continuous-delivery-aws/responses/10_deploy-prod.md

 Great!
-The syntax you used tells GitHub Actions to only run that workflow when a commit is made to the master branch.
+The syntax you used tells GitHub Actions to only run that workflow when a commit is made to the main branch.

 # Deploying to production